davydos/vividwealth-app/workflow_state.md

    - Android: Requires service account key and production track

 5. **Hooks:**
-   - Post-publish hook configured for Sentry source maps upload
+   - ~Post-publish hook configured for Sentry source maps upload~ (Removed from build profiles to satisfy schema validation)

 ## Organization Repository Status
 The "vividwealth" organization and the "vividwealth-app" repository do not exist yet.
 The repository has been created under davydos/vividwealth-app and used for CI testing.